Scientists build heart cells in a dish to unravel genetic heart disease

 Summary

-This study collects blood or skin samples from 100 adults with inherited heart rhythm conditions (like Long QT Syndrome or Brugada Syndrome) and healthy volunteers.
-Researchers will turn these samples into heart cells in a lab to study how the diseases work and test potential treatments.
+This study collects blood or skin samples from 100 adults with inherited heart rhythm disorders (like Long QT Syndrome or Brugada Syndrome) and healthy volunteers.
+Researchers will turn these samples into stem cells and then into heart cells to study how these diseases work and test potential treatments in the lab.
 The goal is to better understand these conditions, not to directly treat participants.

 Disclaimer